 Regular physical activity will improve sleep, increase alertness and minimize the effects of fatigue.
 Unfortunately, work schedules can make it difficult to schedule regular exercise.
 Ideally employees should strive for 30 minutes or greater of physical activity each week.
 Activity time can be accumulated throughout the day in five- or ten-minute intervals.
-In fact, ten minutes of reasonable physical activity health benefits as 30 minutes of continuous physical activity.
-So, having a brief 10-minute walk during two or three scheduled rest breaks does add up.
+In fact, ten minutes of reasonable physical activity during two or three scheduled rest breaks does add up.
 Achieving the Fitness Pyramid details on a weekly basis will provide significant health and fitness benefits as well as mitigate the fatigue impacts at home and the worksite.